ViacomInc/data-point/packages/data-point/README.md

       // options is a Reducer, but values
       // at any level can be wrapped as
       // constants (or just wrap the whole
-      // object if all the values are static!)
+      // object if all the values are static)
       options: {
         method: '$method', // reducer
         'content-type': c('application/json'), // constant